 Corcoran Icon Properties Makes Impression on North Bay Association of REALTORS®

-SANTA ROSA, CALIFORNIA, UNITED STATES, March 15, 2023 /EINPresswire.com/ -- Corcoran Icon Properties is proud to congratulate Mike Lagoyda and Mikki Cardoza on their appointments as new Directors of the North Bay Association of REALTORS® (NorBAR) for 2023.
+SANTA ROSA, CA, UNITED STATES, March 21, 2023 /EINPresswire.com/ -- (This press release has been amended (third paragraph) from its original publication date of March 15, 2023).
+Corcoran Icon Properties is proud to congratulate Mike Lagoyda and Mikki Cardoza on their appointments as new Directors of the North Bay Association of REALTORS® (NorBAR) for 2023.
 We are also thrilled to congratulate David Kerr on his appointment as the Chair of the NorBAR charity.
 Their appointments are a testament to their commitment and dedication to the real estate industry and the communities they serve.

 Lagoyda has been an esteemed member of the NorBAR Association for several years.
 With over a decade of experience in real estate, Mike earned the position of Sonoma County Sales Manager three years ago.
 He has also been actively involved in NorBAR for several years, serving as a member of the Education Committee and contributing to the organization's mission to promote the highest standards of professionalism and ethics among its members.
 Mike is committed to giving back to the community through charitable endeavors and is a true asset to the real estate industry.
 He is available at 707.888.9921 or mike.lagoyda@corcoranicon.com.

 Cardoza has been a leading real estate professional in Humboldt and Sonoma Counties, with a proven track record of success in sales, marketing, and entrepreneurship.
-Mikki has been recognized for her outstanding leadership skills and has been a valuable asset to the Corcoran Icon Properties team.
-She has also been actively involved in NorBAR, serving on the Government Affairs Committee and advocating for homeowners and property owners in the North Bay region.
-Mikki is passionate about supporting local businesses and improving the quality of life for residents in the North Bay and Humboldt regions.
+She has been recognized for her outstanding leadership skills and has been a valuable asset to the Corcoran Icon Properties team.
+She has also been actively involved in North Bay Association of REALTORS®, serving as a board member for several years, in addition to serving on different committees including Education, Grievance, and Chapter Committees, advocating for homeowners and property owners.
+Cardoza is passionate about supporting local businesses and improving the quality of life for residents in the North Bay and Humboldt regions.
 She may be reached at 707.407.8925 or mikki.cardoza@corcoranicon.com.

 Kerr is a long-standing member of NorBAR and has served on the Charity Board of Directors for several years.
 He is a dedicated philanthropist and has been actively involved in supporting local charities and non-profit organizations throughout his career.
 As the 2023 Chair of the NorBAR charity, David will continue to lead the organization's efforts to make a positive impact on the community.
 Contact him at 707.933.7020 or david.kerr@corcoranicon.com.